gurnec/btcrecover/TUTORIAL.md

 By default, *btcrecover* tries to use as much CPU time as is available and spare.
 You can use the `--threads` option to decrease the number of threads if you'd like to decrease CPU usage.
 Under some circumstances, increasing the `--threads` option a little may improve search performance (usually only with MultiBit).

 *btcrecover* places itself in the lowest CPU priority class to minimize disruption to your PC while searching (but for Windows, it can only do this if you've installed the optional pywin32).

+### Unsupported Wallet Types ###

+As already mentioned, MultiBit HD is not supported.
+Electrum BIP32 wallets are also currently unsupported.

 ### Security Issues ###